 The popular graphic design platform, Canva, has turned a frustrating experience for a customer into a surprising one with a cute HTML5 game.

 Canva’s gamification of the error page included an easily recognizable branded version of the old tile shuffle game once popular with bored kids on car trips in the 1980s.
-It’s nostalgia, and it’s worth taking a quick look by clicking here.
+It is nostalgia done right.

 Wendy's 404 Page